Hoxton/Tom Merton/Getty Images

-According to the Kaiser Family Foundation, about 59 percent of nondisabled adults under 65 who are on Medicaid have jobs.
+About 70 million Americans are enrolled in Medicaid.
+According to the nonpartisan Kaiser Family Foundation, about 60 percent of nondisabled adults under 65 who are on Medicaid are already working.